 There is also a version of the Toolkit for University staff – Staff Toolkit.

-- Senate Office website has a number of useful resources including a powerpoint presentation about the benefits of being a class rep.
+- The University's Academic Policy & Governance website has a number of useful resources including a powerpoint presentation about the benefits of being a class rep.

-- The Code of Practice on Student Representation can be found by clicking on the ‘Additional Information’ tab on the Senate Office website (link above).
+- The Code of Practice on Student Representation can be found by clicking on the ‘Additional Information’ tab on the Academic Policy & Governance website (link above).
 This details how the class rep system is supposed to be run, and is a useful reference if you (or any staff) are unsure.

 - The University’s Course Evaluation Policy, including a sample Summary and Response document (these should be on the agenda at your SSLC meetings!)